Ceningan Island Near Bali

 Twilight Ceningan

-The Twilight Ceningan is located on the west coast of the island with a wonderful saltwater pool overlooking the ocean.
-We had a one-bedroom bungalow suite and balcony with a view of palm trees and the ocean.
+The Twilight Ceningan is located on the west coast of the island.
+It has a wonderful saltwater pool overlooking the ocean.
+We had a one-bedroom bungalow suite with a balcony with a view of palm trees and the ocean.

 The room had an outdoor private bathroom and AC which was a lifesaver, especially in the middle of the day.